jkirkwin/OO-Design-Class-Project-Revisited/Style.md

 * Input checking?
 * Logging HOW!?
 * scrolling?
-* how is shutdown dealt with if the user force quits the application?
 * Devices extend Cloneable?
+* When creating user accounts, does there need to be a verification step if the new account is to be an Admin?

 ### Logistic Questions
 * JAVAFX vs Spring?